Turkey’s 2023 Vision

 - Establish an energy stock exchange

 This is one of the most rewarding sectors in Turkey’s economy.
-In spite of some slowdowns in 5015 and 2016, the country has had so far successful seasons since 2017.
+Despite some slowdowns in 2015 and 2016, the nation has had so far successful seasons since 2017.

-This is a reason why this vision is based strongly on tourism aiming to host 50 million tourists and to generate $ 50 billion in revenue per year.
+This is a reason why the 2023 vision is based strongly on tourism aiming to host 50 million tourists and to generate $50 billion in revenue per year.
 The government tends also to rise bed capacity to 1.5 million and to build 40 new Marinas.

 Finance and trade:

-Turkey’s 2023 vision devotes big importance to the transportation network to make it easier and faster to get around the city of 16 million.
-It includes airports that the most prominent is the new Istanbul airport planned to be the biggest airport in the world once completed.
+Turkey’s 2023 vision devotes great importance to the transportation network to make it easier and faster to get around the city of 16 million.
+It includes airports that the most prominent is the new Istanbul airport one of the biggest in the world.
 It also includes enhancing the railway lines by increasing them to 25000 Km.
-It also aims to extend highways to 7500 Km an highspeed railways tracks to 10000 Km.
+It also aims to extend highways to 7500 Km a highspeed railways tracks to 10000 Km.

-The transportation project involves also the achievement of mega projects such as Istanbul channel, three-level Istanbul tunnel and Dardanelles bridge planned to be the longest suspension bridge in the world.
+The transportation project involves also the achievement of mega projects such as the Istanbul channel, three-level Istanbul tunnel, and the Dardanelles bridge planned to be the longest suspension bridge in the world.
 Out of the three mentioned, only the Canal Istanbul mega project is left to complete.

-In order to make Turkey’s 2023 vision a reality, the Turkish government has been reaching many countries for international cooperation to help them achieve their set targets.
-We have witnessed renewed alliances and business deals set with the Saudis and the Africans in addition to new-established friendship most prominently the Chinese who started strongly investing in Turkey recently especially in Real estate sector.
+To make Turkey’s 2023 vision a reality, the Turkish government has been reaching many countries for international cooperation to help them achieve their set targets.
+Turkey has witnessed renewed alliances and business deals set with the Saudis and the Africans in addition to new-established friendships most prominently the Chinese who started strongly investing in Turkey recently especially in the Real estate sector.

-Turkish Real Estate Market has been very active and efficient the last 5 years.
-In fact, residential sales recorded 6.6 million units with 137,869 of them sold to foreigners in the period between September 2014 and September 2019.
+Turkish Real Estate Market has been very active and efficient in the last 5 years.
+Residential sales recorded 6.6 million units with 137,869 of them sold to foreigners in the period between September 2014 and September 2019.
 It’s considered as one of the bases of Turkey’s 2023 vision.

-While many residential projects with high standards are being built and many areas are being rehabilitated, Turkish government has been setting new laws encouraging foreign investments in Real Estate market such as the reduce of Real Estate worth to be eligible to Turkish Citizenship from $ 1 million to $ 250,000.
+While many residential projects with high standards are being built and many areas are being rehabilitated, the Turkish government has been setting new laws encouraging foreign investments in Real Estate markets such as the reduction of Real Estate worth to be eligible to Turkish Citizenship from $1 million to $250,000.

 A dream or an achievable ambition?